open-mmlab/mmagic/README.md

 Please refer to [changelog.md](docs/en/changelog.md) for details and release history.

-Please refer to [migration documents](docs/en/migration/overview.md) to migrate from MMEditing 0.x to our brand new 1.x version.
+Please refer to [migration documents](docs/en/migration/overview.md) to migrate from [old version](https://github.com/open-mmlab/mmediting/tree/master) MMEditing 0.x to our brand new 1.x version.

-Please use [master](https://github.com/open-mmlab/mmediting/tree/master) branch for old versions (MMEditing 0.x).

 ## 📄 Table of Contents